RPrasetyoB/RPrasetyoB/README.md

 ### Hi there 👋
 Welcome to my GitHub profile!
 I'm Renaldi Prasetyo Basuki, a passionate and versatile Full Stack Software Engineer with a keen interest in creating robust and scalable web applications.
 I thrive in dynamic and collaborative environments, where I can leverage my skills to deliver innovative solutions.
-Below, you'll find an overview of my key skills, projects, programming language and contributions.
+Below, you'll find an overview of my key skills, projects, programming languages and contributions.

 You can find me on : <br>
 [![Linkedin Badge](https://img.shields.io/badge/-Renaldi_Prasetyo_Basuki-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/anirudhemmadi/)](https://www.linkedin.com/in/renaldi-prasetyo-basuki/)